stormpath/stormpath-framework-spec/social.md

 The error should be displayed on the login form in the same way other login errors are shown.

+Recommendation: the callback endpoints should not handle access tokens in the query string because applications that log URLs will inadvertently log access tokens, which presents a security risk.

 ## Implementing Popup-Based Workflows